If you are having trouble connecting your Smart Flood Light Camera to Wi-Fi here are some troubleshooting tips that might help.

 Consider your Wi-Fi network coverage and bandwidth

 - Look at where your router is located.
-If it's located in a remote location, or Wi-Fi is impeded by concrete, you may have a coverage issue.
+If it's located in a remote location, or Wi-Fi is impeded by concrete, multiple walls and or furniture, you may have a coverage issue.
 Try bringing your device closer to within 20 feet of your router to see if it connects.

 Read How to Troubleshoot Wi-Fi for more tips.